Pence staff hit by COVID-19 outbreak as Biden says Trump has surrendered to pandemic

 “With multiple members of his office testing positive, this would be considered a work-based cluster.
 Anytime there is a cluster like this, I would advise that the entire office transition to remote work for 14 days,” Nelson said.

-Reporting by Andrea Shalal and Ernest Scheyder; Additional reporting by Lisa Shumaker, Susan Heavey, Joe Shaw, Steve Holland, John Whitesides and Trevor Hunnicutt; Writing by Will Dunham; Editing by Scott Malone, Daniel Wallis and Peter Cooney
+Reporting by Andrea Shalal and Ernest Scheyder; Additional reporting by Lisa Shumaker, Susan Heavey, Joe Shaw, Steve Holland, John Whitesides, Trevor Hunnicutt, and Michael Martina; Writing by Will Dunham; Editing by Scott Malone, Daniel Wallis and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.